hathix/tweet-party-classifier/writeup.md

 * PUT bill data
 * GET list of lawmaker and information about each
 * GET list of bills and information about each
-* POST probability that a given politician will vote yes on a given bill (this will call our algorithm)
+* GET probability that a given politician will vote yes on a given bill (this will call our algorithm)

 We will use standard HTML, CSS, and JavaScript to implement a simple frontend that allows users to choose politicians and bills and then run the algorithm.